ljsinclair/featurebase-docs/docs/cloud/cloud-authentication/cloud-auth-manage.md

 {% include page-toc.md %}

+{% include /cloud-auth/cloud-auth-revoke-warning.md %}

-## Accessing API keys
+## How do I access API keys for my organization?

-To view your API keys, click **Configuration** > **Manage API Keys**.
-Here you can see all of the API keys that are available to you.
-If you are an admin in your organization, you will be able to see all of the API keys in your organization (toggleable in the top right).
+Users can access API keys via the Cloud UI.

+1. Click **Configuration**
+2. Click **Manage API Keys**

 {: .note }
-API key secrets are not stored.
-If you lose a key's secret, it is recommended that you revoke the key and create a new one.
-[Learn how to revoke an API key](/docs/cloud/cloud-authentication/cloud-auth-revoke-key/)
+Only admins can see all of the API keys that belong to your organization.
+Non-admins can see only their own keys.

 ## Managing API keys in FeatureBase Cloud